Sojourn’s End, Chapter 1

 At that moment, there came the sound of something scraping the floor behind the engine.
 Both our heads turned at that uncharacteristic sound.

 “What is that?” the Hero uttered, her smile gone.

 Arising from me, she chased that something down behind the engine, then pulled it into the dungeon’s pallid light.
-It turned out to be a lesser succubus, her translucent wings flapping fitfully while she struggled mightily yet in vain to flee the Hero’s grasp.
+It turned out to be a lesser succubus, her translucent wings flapping fitfully while she struggled mightily, yet vainly, to flee the Hero’s grasp.

-As the Hero slowly managed to wrestle her captive to the floor, I somehow managed enough strength to rise and stumble over to see who she had caught, as I had my suspicions.
+As the Hero slowly managed to wrestle her captive to the floor, I somehow managed enough strength to rise and stumble over to identify her quarry, as I had my suspicions.
 By the time I had gotten there the Hero had her Great Knife out, ready to slice the Succubus’ throat.

 Without turning her head, she demanded, “Why do you ask me this?
 Are you in league with this foul creature?”

 The succubus’ eyes had locked with mine- pleading.
-Tears streamed down her face, her tail and wings limp.
+Tears streamed down her face, her tail and wings quivering fearfully.